The day D.J. Russell captured the attention of Chris Caputo, the Miami assistant wasn’t even there to recruit him.

 “D.J. is committed to the coaching staff and the school,” his father said.
 “As long as Coach Larranaga is there and Coach Caputo is there and everything is going good for the university, that’s where he is going to be.
 We’re loyal folks.
 We believe in loyalty.
 I don’t care if he blows up and everyone wants to jump on his bandwagon.
 They should have gotten in on the ground floor like Miami did.”

 If D.J. ever dons a Miami jersey in 2017, he’ll be in the minority among prospects who have committed so early.

 College coaches offer scholarships to kids as young as eighth or ninth grade because being the first to show interest can be a selling point during recruiting, but most players who commit so young change their mind during high school.
-Sometimes it’s because what the player wants in a college changes, or there may be coaching turnover.
-And other times it’s because the individual simply doesn't develop into the caliber of player the coaches believed they were initially recruiting.
+Sometimes it’s because what they want in a college changes.
+Other times it’s because of coaching turnover.
+And still other times it’s because they simply don’t develop into the caliber of player the coaches involved once envisioned.

 Taylor King, a coveted prospect who initially chose UCLA as an eighth grader in 2004, reneged when Ben Howland recruited other players at his position and instead played for Duke, Villanova and Division II Concordia University.
 Michael Avery, an eighth grader who committed to Kentucky in 2008 before he’d selected a high school, backed out of his decision when Billy Gillispie was fired the following year and wound up at Division II Sonoma State.
 Ryan Boatright, who initially chose USC in eighth grade, changed his mind after Tim Floyd’s firing in 2009 and is now a junior at UConn.